ResilienceAnalytics/ResilienceAnalytics.github.io/econophysics.md

 Feel free to explore our Econophysics section to delve deeper into our research and its implications for the transformation of economic systems.

-You can download econophysics in PDF format [here] (econophysics-EN.pdf).
+You can download econophysics in PDF format [here](econophysics-EN.pdf).